onionmccabbage/reactNovDec2025/notes.md

 Friday
-- Welcome
+> Welcome
-- Check setup
+> Check setup
-- what version of React 18.2.0
+> what version of React?
--    npm list react (within a React project)
+>    npm list react (within a React project)
-- plan what to do
+> plan what to do
-- React: what, how
+> React: what, how
-- props and state
+> props and state
-- Always good practice
+> Always good practice
-- Performance
+> Performance

 Editing vite.config.js for path, set port, joyUI ... imports...., base folder, export default, target proxy (for wether forecast)

 Environment set-up
-- IIS web server to publish site
+> IIS web server to publish site
-- dev-side can start and debug
+> dev-side can start and debug

 Tuesday
 > quick consolidation of what we did
 > list and iterating (key)
-- also real challenges and architect solution
-- conditional rendering
-- understanding dev-time: so good it renders twice
-- building a production server project
 > architecture for non-trivial apps
-- After Lunch
+> After Lunch
 > tidy up map example (trades)
-- see ongoing project...
+> see ongoing project...
 > where does the data come from?
   > how ECMAScript consumes remote data from an API server
   > using fetch two ways: using async-await also fetch.then.then